canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/phishing-analysis-README.md

 ## What this project is

+A targeted phishing email impersonating an internal IT help desk was submitted via the phishing report button by a user in the Finance department.
+The email contained a malicious URL redirecting to a spoofed Microsoft 365 login page hosted on a newly registered domain.
+No credentials were entered by the recipient.
+The campaign was attributed with medium confidence to a financially motivated threat actor based on infrastructure overlap with prior campaigns tracked in MISP.
-A Finance department user reported a suspicious email through the company phishing button.
-This write-up documents the full investigation from raw email headers through to containment and a closed ticket.
+This write-up documents the full investigation from raw email headers to containment and a closed ticket.
 No credentials were submitted.
 The sending infrastructure was traced to a known threat actor cluster with medium confidence.

 If you are a hiring manager reading this: I wanted to document not just what I found, but how I thought through each step and where I would do things differently next time.